chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Installation
 1. [Download the latest release](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/releases/latest).
 2. Enter the BibTeX Library path.
-3. Set a hotkey for the citation picker by double-clicking the respective field in the workflow window.
+3. Use the citation picker via the Alfred keyword `ct`, or set a hotkey for the citation picker by double-clicking the respective field in the workflow window.

 > __Note__
-> [As soon as the workflow is admitted into the Alfred Gallery](https://www.alfredforum.com/topic/19356-supercharged-citation-picker/), it will automatically download updates.
+> [As soon as the workflow is admitted into the Alfred Gallery](https://www.alfredforum.com/topic/19356-supercharged-citation-picker/), it is automatically updated via the Gallery.
 Until then, you have to update the workflow manually by downloading the [latest release here at GitHub](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/releases/latest).

 ## Basic Usage
-Press the hotkey in any text field to start the citation picker.
+Use the `ct` keyword press the hotkey in any text field to start the citation picker.

 ### Search
-- You can search for the title, author/editor (last name), year, or collection or journal-title.
+- You can search for the title, author/editor (last name), year, collection, or journal name.
 - Prepend `@` to a word to search for a citekey, for example `@Grieser2020`.
 - Prepend `#` to search for keywords (tags), for example `#sociology`.
 - *Smart Queries*: You can search for any combination of the above.
 For example, the query `2020 #cognition grieser` searches for entries published in 2020, with the tag "cognition," and with "Grieser" as author/editor.

+> __Note__
+> The citation picker prioritizes entries first by how well they match, then by the recency their use, and lastly by how recently they have been added to the library.

 ### Citation Actions
 - `↵`: Paste the citekey of the selected citation.